MartyMacGyver/satellite-data-visualizer/README.md

   - 00:00:00.0N, xxx:xx:xx.xE = Longitudes along the equator
   - "Pontianak, Indonesia" and "Quito, Ecuador" are places right on the equator

-## Installation

-For elevation data, you'll need a Google API key from https://developers.google.com/maps/documentation/geocoding/get-api-key

-Set it in your environment (e.g., `export GOOGLE_API_KEY=[secret_key]` in Linux/OSX or `set GOOGLE_API_KEY=[secret_key]` in Windows) before running the app.

-This application initially uses the Tcl/Tk ('TkAgg') backend that's available on most systems by default, but I've successfully used the Qt5 ('Qt5Agg') and wxPython ('WxAgg') backends instead.
-You can change this in `config.ini`.

-Use `virtualenv` to keep a clean development environment!

-Install Python (I favor Python 3.6+), and then `pip install` the following dependencies:
-  - ephem
-  - numpy
-  - configobj
-  - matplotlib *(includes pytz, six, cycler, pyparsing, python-dateutil)*
-  - geocoder *(includes idna, chardet, certifi, urllib3, requests, click, decorator, ratelim)*

-OS X: if you see `"urllib.error.URLError: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed"`

-  - Open the Finder
-  - Go to `Applications` -> `Python 3.6`
-  - run `Install Certificates.command`

-(This is a known issue per https://stackoverflow.com/a/42098127/760905)

 ## Credits:

 This project is a fork of the code provided on Reddit by /u/chknoodle_aggie in the thread https://www.reddit.com/r/Python/comments/3gwzjr/using_pyephem_i_just_plotted_every_tleinfo/

 This project also includes elements of the Python 3 port of this code by pklaus as published at https://gist.github.com/pklaus/469e603b105905170992

-Some TLE data is sourced from http://www.tle.info/ - this site appears to be IPv6-only now.
-Try browsing to their page - if it doesn't load unless you use IPv6 then that may be a permanent change by them.
+Some TLE data is sourced from http://www.tle.info/ - this site appears to be IPv6-only now so if you have problems downloading from there be sure you are using an IPv6-capable connection.